-She then created company Woman's Move with Iona D'Annunzio and Margaux Monetti.
+In 2012, she co-founds the association Woman’s Move in collaboration with Iona D’Annunzio and Margaux Monetti.

 ¿Te interesa la obra de este artista? ¿Quieres saber más?Envíale un mail.